samthomson/picili-ts/README.md

 [**] These APIs are called conditionally based on the results of subject detection.
 For example if *plant*, *flower*, or *tree* is detected as a subject tag, then a task will be created to have the plant detection API called for that picture.

+### authentication

+upon logging in a jwt is generated and stored as a cookie on the request.
+This is checked on a cold start via the API to determine an initial auth status.
+The contained JWT is then added on all requests and the API's middleware looks for it to determine an auth status for API queries/mutations.

 ## 4.0 Deployment

 Testing and targeting Digital Ocean's $5/m VPS.